anhaidgroup/delex/examples/Cluster-Example.md

-# Step-by-step guide to running Delex
+## Running Delex on a Cluster of Machines

-This guide is a step-by-step guide to running Delex.
-For this guide, we will assume that you have already installed everything from the provided [Cloud Installation Guide](https://github.com/anhaidgroup/delex/blob/docs/doc/installation-guides/install-cloud-based-cluster.md) and have set up a Spark Cluster.
+Here we give an example of running Delex on a cluster of machines.
+We assume you have already installed Delex on a cluster of machines, using [this guide](https://github.com/anhaidgroup/delex/blob/docs/doc/installation-guides/install-cloud-based-cluster.md).

-## Step One: Download datasets --- We should change when the datasets are hosted to make it easier using wget
+### Step 1: Downloading Datasets

-To begin, we need to download the datasets from the GitHub.
-Navigate to the dblp_acm folder here: https://github.com/anhaidgroup/active_matcher/tree/main/examples/data/dblp_acm.
-Then, click on 'gold.parquet' and click the download icon at the top.
-Repeat this for ''table_a.parquet',and 'table_b.parquet'.
-Now, using your file manager on your computer, move these all into one folder called 'dblp_acm'. (if the data is not hosted somewhere, we will need to add instructions about using scp).
-This should be done on all of the nodes.
+To begin, we need to download three datasets from GitHub.
+Navigate to the dblp_acm folder [here](https://github.com/anhaidgroup/delex/tree/main/examples/data/dblp_acm).
+Click on 'gold.parquet' and click the download icon at the top.
+Repeat this for 'table_a.parquet' and 'table_b.parquet'.
+Now move all these into one directory on the machine called 'dblp_acm'.
+This should be done for all the nodes in the cluster.

-## Step Two: Create Python file
+### Step 2: Creating a Python File

 On the master node, in the 'dblp_acm' directory, create a file called 'example.py'.
 We will use this Python file to walkthrough the code.

-## Step Three: Import dependencies
+### Step 3: Importing Dependencies

-Now, we can open up the 'example.py' file.
-Before we begin, we first need to import all of the necessary packages that we will use.
+Now we can open up the 'example.py' file, and import all of the necessary packages that we will use.

 ```
 from pathlib import Path